 On the basis of their assessment of the LLP's financial position and performance, the members have a reasonable expectation that the LLP will be able to continue in business for the next 12 months.
-This includes considerations of risk that could threaten the LLP's business model, future performance, solvency and liquidity as well as the ongoing threat of Covid-19.
-During 2021 the performance of the mortgage portfolio has been stable with no sign of deterioration including from those customers who took Covid-19 payment holidays.
+This includes considerations of risk that could threaten the LLP's business model, future performance, solvency, liquidity and the affordability risk arising from the cost of living crisis.
+During 2022, the performance of the mortgage portfolio has been stable with no sign of deterioration.
 For this reason, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.